Delhi-NCR's air quality hits 'emergency' levels | Science-Environment

 Delhi-NCR's air quality hits 'emergency' levels

-This is the sixth "severe" air day on the trot in Delhi.
+It was the sixth "severe" air day on the trot in Delhi.
 The city witnessed seven "severe" air days in November last year.
-The levels of PM2.5 – which is about three per cent the diameter of a human hair and can lead to premature deaths from heart and lung diseases – were 494 µg/m3 at 5 pm, more than eight times the safe limit of 60 µg/m3.
+The levels of PM2.5 -- which is about three per cent the diameter of a human hair and can lead to premature deaths from heart and lung diseases -- were 494 µg/m3 at 5 pm, more than eight times the safe limit of 60 µg/m3.

-PM10 levels stood at 600 microgram per cubic meter (µg/m3) at 5 pm, according to Central Pollution Control Board (CPCB) data.
+The PM10 levels stood at 600 micrograms per cubic metre (µg/m3) at 5 pm, according to Central Pollution Control Board (CPCB) data.
 PM10 levels below 100 µg/m3 are considered safe in India.
-According to the Graded Response Action Plan (GRAP), the air quality is considered in the "severe plus" or "emergency" category if PM2.5 and PM10 levels persist above 300 µg/m3 and 500 µg/m3 for more than 48 hours.
+According to the Graded Response Action Plan (GRAP), the air quality is considered to be in the "severe plus" or "emergency" category if the PM2.5 and PM10 levels persist above 300 µg/m3 and 500 µg/m3 respectively for more than 48 hours.

-GRAP recommends measures such as ban on construction activities, entry of trucks and car rationing scheme in such a scenario.
-Earlier in the morning, air quality monitoring stations at Mandir Marg, Punjabi Bagh, Pusa, Rohini, Patparganj, Jawaharlal Nehru Stadium, Najafgarh, Sri Aurobindo Marg and Okhla Phase 2 maxed out as their readings hit the 500-mark, according to CPCB data.
+The GRAP recommends measures such as a ban on construction activities and entry of trucks, and a car-rationing scheme in such a scenario.
+In the morning, the air quality monitoring stations at Mandir Marg, Punjabi Bagh, Pusa, Rohini, Patparganj, Jawaharlal Nehru Stadium, Najafgarh, Sri Aurobindo Marg and Okhla Phase 2 maxed out as their readings hit the 500-mark, the CPCB data showed.

-Smog reduced visibility to merely 300 meters in the morning, affecting traffic, an official of the India Meteorological Department (IMD) said.
+According to the Delhi Pollution Control Committee (DPCC), the PM10 concentration soared to 1,482 µg/m3 at Bawana, 1,800 µg/m3 at Jahangirpuri, 1,291 µg/m3 at Wazirpur and 1,471 at Punjabi Bagh.
+The smog reduced visibility to merely 300 metres in the morning, affecting traffic, an India Meteorological Department (IMD) official said.

 The city recorded calm winds and a minimum temperature of 10.7 degrees Celsius on Tuesday morning.
-Calm winds and low temperatures trap pollutants close to the ground, while favourable wind speed helps in their dispersion.
+Calm winds and low temperatures trap pollutants close to the ground, while a favourable wind speed helps in their dispersal.
+The Commission for Air Quality Management in the National Capital Region and Adjoining Areas tasked the CPCB on Tuesday with operationalising and monitoring GRAP measures till a mechanism is set up by the newly-formed panel.

-As the skies hung heavy and acrid over the region, people complained of itchy throat and watery eyes.
-"It is the same every year.
-Doesn't matter what governments say or do.
-It feels like doomsday," said Gaurav Rathi, a resident of Jangpura.
+As the skies hung heavy and acrid over the region, people complained of an itchy throat and watery eyes.
+"It is the same every year irrespective of what governments say or do.
+It feels like doomsday," Gaurav Rathi, a resident of Jangpura, said.

-Simran Vyas, a 54-year-old resident of Bhogal, complained of heaviness in the chest and asked if lockdown was the only solution to avoid this situation.
-Recently, the Indian Medical Association said pollution increased COVID-19 cases in Delhi by 13 percent.
+Simran Vyas, a 54-year-old resident of Bhogal, complained of heaviness in the chest and wondered if a lockdown was the only solution to avoid this situation.
+Recently, the Indian Medical Association said pollution led to the rise of COVID-19 cases in Delhi by 13 per cent.

 According to an online survey with a sample size of 10,500, around 85 per cent households in Delhi, 62 per cent in Gurgaon, 68 per cent in Noida, 43 per cent in Ghaziabad and 66 per cent in Faridabad have "either one or more individuals suffering from pollution-related ailments".
-Government agencies and experts said calm wind speeds were exacerbating the effect of stubble burning and a "quick recovery" is not possible unless the number of farm fires reduces drastically.
+Government agencies and experts said the calm wind speeds are exacerbating the effect of stubble-burning and a "quick recovery" is not possible unless the number of farm fires reduces drastically.

-V K Soni, the head of the IMD's environment research centre, said a major improvement in Delhi-NCR's air quality was highly unlikely in the coming days.
-"The air quality is likely to be recorded in the upper end of the ''very poor'' category on Diwali if we discount firecrackers emissions.
-If people burst crackers, pollution levels can increase to 'severe' to 'severe plus' category (emergency)," he said.
+V K Soni, the head of the IMD's environment research centre, said a major improvement in Delhi-NCR's air quality is highly unlikely in the coming days.
+"The air quality is likely to be recorded in the upper end of the 'very poor' category on Diwali if we discount firecracker emissions.
+If people burst crackers, pollution levels can increase to the 'severe' to 'severe plus' (emergency) category," he said.

-The Ministry of Earth Sciences' air quality monitor, SAFAR, said Delhi was witnessing an "unusual" condition and no quick recovery is predicted from "severe" air pollution.
+The Ministry of Earth Sciences' air quality monitor, SAFAR, said the city is witnessing an "unusual" condition and no quick recovery is predicted from the "severe" air pollution.
 The central agency said three major factors are responsible for this situation -- secondary particle formation, extremely calm local surface winds and stubble-related intrusion.

 The share of stubble burning in Delhi's PM2.5 pollution was 22 per cent on Tuesday.
-The National Green Tribunal on Monday imposed a total ban on sale or use of all kinds of firecrackers in the NCR from November 9 midnight to November 30 midnight, saying "celebration by crackers is for happiness and not to celebrate deaths and diseases".
+The National Green Tribunal (NGT) imposed a total ban on Monday on the sale or use of all kinds of firecrackers in the NCR from the midnight of November 9 to the midnight of November 30, saying "celebration by crackers is for happiness and not to celebrate deaths and diseases".

 - READ MORE ON: